 You have to imagine hundreds of small islands a bit like the Maldives but without hotels!

-All these islands are maintained by their owner Gunas, while keeping their totally wild aspect.
+All these islands are maintained by their Gunas owner, while keeping their totally wild aspect.
 As soon as the boats anchor in the beautiful turquoise blue lagoons, the Gunas will fish for you extraordinary lobsters or multicoloured fish that the sailors will hurry to grill on the beach accompanied by coconut rice.

-Please note that scuba diving with a tank is forbidden and that only moderate scuba hunting (roughly what you can eat per day) is tolerated.
+Please note that scuba diving with air bottles is forbidden and that only moderate scuba hunting (roughly what you can eat per day) is tolerated.
 The Indians protect their environment and help to keep this paradise.

 The icing on the cake is that the archipelago of 365 islands is bordered by the San Blas mountain range.
 The anchorages are magical in front of a deserted island against a backdrop of mountains covered with primary forests!